 (FC Approach: A writing style used to extrapolate on your wider knowledge of an area of law.)
 Although the general duty of due care is owed to all persons, here the special duty owed by landowners is presented.
 Traditionally, the status of the plaintiff as a trespasser, invitee, or licensee governs the standard of care to discover known or reasonably discoverable unsafe property conditions.
 Modernly, only the reasonable foreseeability of discovering a dangerous condition is important.

-When S stepped onto G’s “front porch” he could be considered a trespasser because as a “door-to-door” salesman there are no facts to suggest that he had either the express or implied consent to physically invade G’s property.
+When S stepped onto G’s “front porch,” he could be considered a trespasser because, as a “door-to-door” salesman, there are no facts to suggest that he had either the express or implied consent to invade G’s property physically.
 As such, it is likely that G would have no duty to warn s of its presence even though the banana peel could otherwise be considered an unreasonably dangerous artificial condition posing an unsafe hazard.

 Although there are no facts to suggest that S was invited onto G’s premises as an invitee, a closer case could be made that he was a licensee given the fact that S entered G’s land for his own business purpose.
 Here, too, however, there are no facts that he was given permission by G to do so.
 As a result, under either interpretation, G owed no duty to warn S of the banana peel as a dangerous condition nor to conduct a reasonable inspection of the porch that might have resulted in its discovery.

-Modernly, a case could be made that it was reasonably foreseeable for G to discover the banana peel as a dangerous condition so that he should have warned S before he stepped onto the porch.
-While the facts may ultimately be insufficient to make an informed analysis, arguing against S’s interest is the fact the peel was only “recently” left on the porch suggesting that G may not have been able to reasonably foresee the unsafe condition in a timely manner.
+Modernly, a case could be made that it was reasonably foreseeable for G to discover the banana peel as a dangerous condition so he should have warned S before he stepped onto the porch.
+While the facts may ultimately be insufficient to make an informed analysis, arguing against S’s interest is the fact the peel was only “recently” left on the porch suggesting that G may not have been able to foresee the unsafe condition in a timely manner reasonably.

 Duty to Control